lwjohnst86/analyzing-cohorts-course/chapter1.md

 skills: 1
 ```

 The Framingham cohort was set up to study what might influence the risk of cardiovascular disease (CVD).
 People from Framingham, USA were recruited and followed over time.
-Data was collected on "risk factors" and CVD outcomes every few years.
+Data was collected on risk factors and CVD outcomes every few years.

-What makes Framingham a cohort?
+What makes the Framingham dataset a cohort?
 The `framingham` dataset is loaded for you to explore.
 The dataset has yet to be fully tidied, which we will do more of in Chapter 2.

 `@possible_answers`
 - It studies a disease (CVD).
 - Participants all came from the town of Framingham, USA.
 - Participants were followed over time.
-- Participants had "risk factors" measured.
+- Participants had risk factors measured.

 `@hint`
 Cohorts are people who have *something in common*.